-SECTION 2 COORDINATION OF PLANNING BETWEEN THE COUNTY, THE CITIES AND THE SCHOOL BOARD
+7.SECTION 2 COORDINATION OF PLANNING BETWEEN THE COUNTY, THE CITIES AND THE SCHOOL BOARD:

-- 1. To assist in coordinating planning efforts, the County and the Cities shall initiate the compilation of the data and reports identified below and provide such information to the School Board on the schedule identified.
-The initial data/report is to be provided to the School Board by the local governments no later than March 1st of each year, and shall include the following: - a) A copy of the Annual Building Permit Report for the prior year, summarizing the building permit activity by location; - b) A copy of the most current socioeconomic data prepared for future year transportation modeling, which is used for projecting population by small areas.
-As the County updates this socioeconomic data on an irregular cycle, responding to need for data to perform transportation modeling, the submittal to the School Board may not represent an update over the previous year; - c) By January 31st of each year, County staff shall provide School Board staff with population projections by Traffic Analysis Zone (TAZ).
-These projections shall be considered by an Oversight group at its first meeting of the year, to discuss and agree on population projections. - d) A copy of the adopted five year schedule of the local governments' capital improvements and a map of the location of all recreational land acquisition, sidewalk and other pedestrian improvements, libraries, and facilities for children's services funded therein. - 2.
-To assist in planning efforts, the School Board shall provide to the County and Cities by September 1st of each year, the Educational Facilities Plan (EFP) prior to adoption by the School Board: - a) The plan will be consistent with the requirements of Section 1013.35, F.S., and include projected student populations apportioned geographically, an inventory of existing school facilities, projections of facility space needs, information on relocatables, general locations of new schools for the 5, 10, 20-year time periods, and options to reduce the need for additional permanent student stations. - b) The plan (EFP) will also include a financially feasible district facilities work program for a 5-year period.
+- a)1.
+To assist in coordinating planning efforts, the County and the Cities shall initiate the compilation of the data and reports identified below and provide such information to the School Board on the schedule identified.
+The linitial data/report is to be provided to the School Board by June 30, 2005, with annual updates to be provided by the local governments on no later than March 1st of each subsequent year, and shall include the following: - i.a A copy of the Annual Building Permit Report for the prior year, summarizing the building permit activity by location; - a)b) A copy of the most current socioeconomic data prepared for future year transportation modeling, said data representing the best available datawhich is used for projecting population by small areas.
+As the County updates this socioeconomic data on an irregular cycle, responding to need for data to perform transportation modeling, the submittal to the School Board may not represent an update over the previous year;-and - c) By January 31st of each year, County staff shall provide School Board staff with population projections by Traffic Analysis Zone (TAZ).
+These projections shall be considered by an Oversight group at its first meeting of the year, to discuss and agree on population projections. - b)d) A copy of the adopted five year schedule of the local governments' capital improvements and a map of the location of all recreational land acquisition, sidewalk and other pedestrian improvements, libraries, and facilities for children's services funded therein.

+- 2. To assist in planning efforts, the School Board shall initiate the compilation of the below data and shall provide to the County and Cities by October 1st of each year: by September 1st of each year, the Five Year Educational Facilities Work Plan prior to adoption by the School Board: - a) The plan will be consistent with the requirements of Section 1013.35, F.S., and include projected student populations apportioned geographically, an inventory of existing school facilities, projections of facility space needs, information on relocatables, general locations of new schools for the 5, 10, 20-year time periods, and options to reduce the need for additional permanent student stations. - b) The plan will also include a financially feasible district facilities work program for a 5-year period.
 The Cities and County shall review the plan and provide written comments to the School Board within fifteen (15) calendar days of receipt of the plan.